nithinyell/iOS-Important-Questions/MustRead.md

 Reference cycles in closures:
 - As closures are reference types, they cause cycles
-- Capture listdefines a relationship between closure and other objects in captures
+- Capture list defines a relationship between closure and other objects in captures
   ```
   {[weak self] in
   ....